Homemade Whipped Cream

 You can certainly add other ingredients such as peanut butter or cocoa powder, but they all start with the same three ingredients.

-I highly recommend looking for heavy whipping cream vs. whipping cream (without the word heavy in it).
+For a successful whipped cream recipe, look for the carton that says heavy whipping cream (vs. whipping cream without the word heavy in it).

 Although both produce luscious whipped cream, heavy whipping cream has a little more milk fat at 36%, which whips better and holds its shape more.